thehyve/transmartApp-doc/source/advanced_workflow.rst

 To use the data binning feature with a Fisher Test analysis:

 #.
 Begin to set up a Table with Fisher Test analysis by following the
-    instructions in section *Table with Fisher Test* on page 78.
+    instructions in section `Table with Fisher Test`_.

 #.
 Enable binning by selecting **Enable binning**.